Laweeza/Laweeza/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software engineer from the Bay Area!
+I am a software engineer from the Bay Area and am currently looking for new opportunities!

 <i>Ongoing Stuff:</i>
 * [Blog](https://laweeza.github.io/)